Here’s How to Pay Off Your Car Loan Faster

 Number of months to pay off the loan | 60 | 53 | 48 |

-4. Put extra money toward a lump-sum payment
+4. Put extra money toward a one-time payment

-Windfalls, like your tax refund or a bonus at work, can go a long way toward paying off your auto loan early.
-Ideally (as with all of these examples), any amount of extra money that you pay should be applied to your principal balance to reduce the total amount that you owe.
+Using windfalls like a tax refund or work bonus toward an extra auto payment can help you pay off your car loan faster.
+Just confirm with your lender that your additional payment will be applied to your principal loan balance to reduce the total amount that you owe.

-Here’s an example of how an additional payment of $2,000 can help speed up your loan payoff if you have a $20,000 car loan at a 7% interest rate with a five-year loan term:
+Here’s how an additional payment of $2,000 can help speed up your loan payoff if you have a $20,000 car loan at a 7% interest rate with a five-year loan term.
+(You’d pay off your car 7 months sooner and save $770 on interest.)

 Monthly payment | Monthly payment + $2,000 windfall | |